 Our bronze pal overlooking Steamer Lane is the official greeter to the vibrant Santa Cruz surf scene (we don’t need to tell you that Santa Cruz is the birthplace of mainland surfing).
 Dedicated to all surfers “past present and future,” it was commissioned by the Santa Cruz Surfing Club and sculpted by artists Thomas Marsh and Brian W. Curtis.
-Like us, Marsh is a fan of the many the many seasonal adornments the statue sports—from floral leis to a Halloween pumpkin head or holiday Santa hat.
+Like us, Marsh is a fan of the many seasonal adornments the statue sports—from floral leis to a Halloween pumpkin head or holiday Santa hat.

 Perched at the end of a tetrapod-studded breakwater sheltering Santa Cruz Harbor, Walton Lighthouse is a photo-ready local landmark.
 Despite it’s classic design, the lighthouse is only 16 years old, named for Derek Walton, a prominent donor’s brother who was lost at sea in WWII.
 For close-up shots, you’ll have a squeal with delight—and, depending upon how much your camera cost, maybe a little concern—dodging the crashing tide.
 Or do like us: snap your pic from the Crow’s Nest second floor deck (with happy hour margarita in hand, natch).
 Bonus points for capturing it during the holidays when the beacon is strung with lights.

 Welcome to the jungle!
 This hidden Westside gem in Santa Cruz’s modern-day Garden of Eden with lush gardens brimming with exotic blooms from the Mediterranean and Pacific islands.
 Seek out the vivid cactus garden and give your followers what they really want: succulents!
 Just ask our pals at Santa Cruz Succulents.

 A 70-foot cascade plunging into a fern-lined grotto makes a great backdrop for a selfie.
 Your photo is the worthy reward for the strenuous 11-mile trek to reach this eye-catching cascade.
-Situated deep within the ancient forests of Big Basin Redwoods State Park—California’s oldest state park—Berry Creek Falls is is one of the most popular destinations within the park, and a social media mainstay.
+Situated deep within the ancient forests of Big Basin Redwoods State Park—California’s oldest state park—Berry Creek Falls is one of the most popular destinations within the park and a social media mainstay.
 Need more scenic waterfall hikes?
 We’ve got you!